A Beginner's Guide to Understanding Protected Trees

 Preservation orders

-How can I tell when a tree is in danger?
+How can I tell if a tree is protected?

 TPO search